 End year (2011): according to Costa Rica's R-PP and ER-PIN, the country's National REDD+ Strategy began implementation in 2010.
-However, given that for recommended that Costa Rica selected the year 2011 instead to comply with the CF-MF.
+However, given that for 2009 Costa Rica does not have a map , the TAP recommended that Costa Rica selected the year 2011 instead to comply with the CF-MF.
 Costa Rica followed the TAP's recommendation.

 Base year (1998): 1997 is the year when the current Forestry Law was passed, including key forest policy, instruments and mechanisms (e.g. PSA).
 1998 is the closest date to 1997 for which Costa Rica has a map (please see previous footnote).
-Selecting 1998 as the base year of the historical reference allows for the consideration of emission reductions that have resulted from the implementation of the current Forest Law.
+Selecting 1998 as the base year of the historical reference period allows for the consideration of emission reductions that have resulted from the implementation of the current Forest Law.
 Because of this, the reference level can be used as a benchmark to measure emission reductions that are "additional" to the normal performance of current forest policies and programs.
 This date was strategically selected to show the impact of the Forestry Law, and has an important role in the FREL/FRL to be submitted to the UNFCCC.